From: Child and Family Blog

 Pretend play is less beneficial for early child development than play that’s rooted in real life

 Child-raising and early education would do well to shift towards play, books, and visual media that are more rooted in real life.
 Young children—particularly those aged over three years—often prefer these things to pretend play that involves fictional characters, cartoons, and fantasy.
 Play that’s based on what adults do can enhance early child development.

 This advice challenges Western beliefs that fictional, pretend play is central to early child development and the growth of individual creativity.
 No strong evidence supports the idea that pretend play based on fiction or fantasy has a unique, causal role in creativity.
 And some evidence suggests that it can disrupt children’s thinking.

-Read the whole story: Child and Family BlogMore of our Members in the Media >
+Read the whole story (subscription may be required): Child and Family BlogMore of our Members in the Media >

 APS regularly opens certain online articles for discussion on our website.
 Effective February 2021, you must be a logged-in APS member to post comments.
 By posting a comment, you agree to our Community Guidelines and the display of your profile information, including your name and affiliation.
 Any opinions, findings, conclusions, or recommendations present in article comments are those of the writers and do not necessarily reflect the views of APS or the article’s author.
 For more information, please see our Community Guidelines.